ryanzec/train-ui/STYLE_GUIDE.md

 ## Object.assign()

-When using Object.assign(), outside of component default exports, we should be wrapping that in `structuredClone()`, this help avoid shallow copying something by msitake that can result in unexpected behavior that can be hard to debug.
+When using Object.assign(), outside of component default exports, we should be wrapping that in `structuredClone()`, this help avoid shallow copying something by mistake that can result in unexpected behavior that can be hard to debug.

 ## No magic strings